MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

 ## Contents

 The Network Similarity package is distributed in a separate folder (ns) in MAG.
 Files with py extension are Python script for Azure Databricks.
 Files with usql extension are U-SQL scripts for Azure Data Lake Analytics.
-Files with txt extension are network similarity resource files for different type of entities.
-Here are the description of the resource files.

   |Sample File|Description|
   |---------|---------|